iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 - The [`value`]($docs/presentation/content/CalculatedPropertiesSpecification.md#attribute-value) is now optional.
 If not provided, the value of resulting property will be `undefined`.

 - A new optional [`type`]($docs/presentation/content/CalculatedPropertiesSpecification.md#attribute-type) attribute has been added.
 The attribute allows specifying value type of the calculated property, allowing the property to have other types than `string`.
 The default value is `string`.

+- A new optional [`extendedData`]($docs/presentation/content/CalculatedPropertiesSpecification.md#attribute-extendeddata) attribute has been added.
+The attribute allows associating resulting calculated properties field with some extra information, which may be especially useful for dynamically created calculated properties.